The 60-voice flagship choir of Furman University, Greenville, South Carolina

 “The Singers produce a seamless choral sound that reflects both a love of music and a commitment to maintaining the highest standards of choral performance.” – Cultural Voice of North Carolina

-Parking is provided by the church in the public Market Square Garage on Second Street, adjacent to the church.
-Enter the church directly from the first level of the garage or use the Events Entrance on Second Street.
+A free-will offering will be received.
+Free parking will be provided by the church in the adjacent Market Square Parking Garage.
+Enter through the door on the first full level or through the Event Entrance on Second Street.
 The church is fully accessible.

 Historic Geneva Hall (1882) is home to the Arts on the Square Gallery, where congregational, local, and regional artists display their works.
 Each two-month exhibit, October through June, is opened with an artists’ reception, allowing you to meet and speak with the artists.

 This year the Arts on the Square Gallery presents fabric art and watercolors by notable local artists and members of our own Korean Congregation.
 Please join us for the opening receptions!
 See https://www.marketsquarechurch.org/mspc-art-gallery for details.